 Chris Butt with Wildlife Taxidermy walks us through the process of caping your animal out in order to comply with Tennessee's import restrictions for bringing harvested deer into the state

 Our Friends At TN Wildlife Federation Understand The Impact Of CWD

+The state’s largest sportsman’s group is the Tennessee Wildlife Federation.
+This is an organization that TWRA has worked with on numerous projects through many years.
 Like our agency, the TWF is extremely concerned about Chronic Wasting Disease.
-Please visit TWF’s page about CWD to learn more from the sportsman’s point of view concerning the perils of this deadly disease:
+Please visit TWF’s page about CWD to learn more from the sportsman’s point of view concerning the perils of this deadly disease.